John Gill (climber)

 John Gill (born 16 Feb 1937) is an American mathematician who has achieved recognition for his rock-climbing.
-Many climbers consider him the father of modern bouldering.
+He is widely considered to be the father of American bouldering.

 Early life and professional career

 As a child, Gill lived in several southern U.S. cities, including Atlanta, Georgia, where he graduated from Bass High School in 1954.
 He attended Georgia Tech from 1954 to 1956, and graduated from the University of Georgia with a degree in mathematics in 1958.
 He entered the U.S. Air Force as a second lieutenant, and also attended a special graduate meteorology program at the University of Chicago in 1958 and 1959.
 He was assigned to Glasgow AFB in Montana until 1962, and resigned from the USAF Reserves as a captain several years later.

 After obtaining a master's degree in mathematics from the University of Alabama in 1964, Gill became an instructor at Murray State University from 1964 to 1967.
 In 1967 he enrolled as a graduate student at Colorado State University, and received his PhD in classical complex analysis in 1971.
 His dissertation on Möbius transformations was supervised by Arne Magnus.

 During his career as a college professor, Gill wrote approximately thirty research papers on the analytic theory of continued fractions, complex functions, linear fractional transformations, and related topics.
-He also started a minor mathematical journal entitled Communications in the Analytic Theory of Continued Fractions with John McCabe of St Andrews University., served terms as mathematics department chair, president of the Sigma Xi (research) Club, Board of Governors of the Mathematical Association of America, and received an Outstanding Faculty Award Gill retired as professor of mathematics from the University of Southern Colorado in 2000.
+He also started a minor mathematical journal entitled Communications in the Analytic Theory of Continued Fractions with John McCabe of St Andrews University, served terms as mathematics department chair, president of the Sigma Xi (research) Club, Board of Governors of the Mathematical Association of America, and received an Outstanding Faculty Award.
+Gill retired as professor of mathematics from the University of Southern Colorado in 2000.